alexshtf/alexshtf.github.io/_posts/2020-05-15-MiniBatchProximalPoint.md

 # Linear least squares experiment

 Let’s test our new shiny optimizer on the [Boston housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html), and see how mini-batching affects its performance.
+The code is also available in this [git repo](https://github.com/alexshtf/proxpt_ls_minibatch).
 We will try to predict housing prices $$y$$ based on the data vector $$p \in \mathbb{R}^3$$ comprising the number of rooms, population lower status percentage, and average pupil-teacher ratio by the linear model:
 $$
 y = p^T \beta +\alpha
 $$